thetizzo/thetizzo.github.io/_pages/la_liga_rules.md

 * Total Points For Champion: $150
 * Last Place: Soccer Trophy

+* If you have not paid your La Liga dues by the time playoffs have started, each week in the playoffs you will be deducted 15 points in your weekly score.

+#### Soccer Rules

+* Opponents of the previous seasons' Soccer "winner" is allowed to rename the Soccer's team for that week *

 ### Draft

 Auction style draft with a $200 Salary Cap